therden/skeletal_flask/README.md

 2. Makes sure that directories, files, and variables have unique names, in order to reduce ambiguities that might impede a beginner's understanding.

-3. Many of the files containing code include comments offering explanation and guidance.
+3. Many of the files containing Python code also include comments offering explanation and guidance.

 4. Includes an example of using Templates to modify the *Flask-Admin Home* page.

+5. Uses an ephemeral, in-memory database by default.
+(This can easily be changed to a persistent disk file to preserve changes to the data between sessions.)

 ### Installation